Fainting goat: Relationship to humans

-The myotonic goat is very similar to the condition in humans which is known as congenital myotonia.
-They are similar in the way that both the human and the goat are not typically consumed by the condition and can more or less lead perfectly normal lives.
-Similar to goats, in humans the condition is described as a chloride channel disorder known for delayed muscle relaxation, and also caused by mutations in the skeletal muscle chloride channel gene.
-Also, like the goats, it can range from mild to severe.
+The condition in myotonic goats is similar to a condition in humans that is known as congenital myotonia.
+As with goats, humans are typically not consumed by the condition and can more or less lead normal lives.
+Similar to goats, in humans the condition is described as a chloride channel disorder known for delayed muscle relaxation, is also caused by mutations in the skeletal muscle chloride channel gene, and can range from mild to severe.
 In an experiment with humans using muscle biopsy, after Periodic acid-Schiff (PAS) staining with diastase digestion, there was PAS positive material within myotonic goat fibers.